Grace Meng

-Grace Meng (孟昭文; born October 1, 1975) is an American lawyer and politician serving as the U.S. representative for New York's 6th congressional district since 2013.
+Grace Meng (孟昭文 (Mèng Zhāowén); born October 1, 1975) is an American lawyer and politician serving as the U.S. representative for New York's 6th congressional district since 2013.
 Her district is situated within the New York City borough of Queens; it includes Bayside, East Elmhurst, Elmhurst, Flushing, Forest Hills, Fresh Meadows, Glendale, Jackson Heights, Kew Gardens, Maspeth, Middle Village, Woodside and Rego Park.
 A member of the Democratic Party, Meng represented the 22nd district in the New York State Assembly from 2009 until 2012.
 She is the first Asian American to be elected to the United States Congress from New York.

 Early life and education

-Grace Meng was born to a Taiwanese American family on October 1, 1975 in Queens, New York.
+Grace Meng was born to a Taiwanese American family on October 1, 1975, in Queens, New York.
 She was raised in the Bayside and Flushing sections of that borough.
 She is of waishengren Taiwanese descent, and is the daughter of Jimmy Meng, the first Asian to serve in the New York State Assembly, and Shiao-Mei Meng.
 She attended Nathaniel Hawthorne Middle School and Stuyvesant High School with the intent to become a teacher, according to a classmate.
 She received a Bachelor of Arts degree from the University of Michigan and a Juris Doctor from the Benjamin N. Cardozo School of Law at Yeshiva University.
 One of her early mentors was Susan Wu Rathbone, founder of the Queens Chinese Women's Association.